-Microdosing psilocybin—i.e. the practice of ingesting low, sub-perceptual doses with the aim of improving various psychological conditions—has gained interest in recent years.
-Many microdosers report beneficial effects, and early research suggests measurable changes in certain domains.
+Microdosing psilocybin—i.e. the practice of ingesting low, sub-hallucinogenic doses to improve psychological conditions or boost performance—has gained interest in recent years.
+Many microdosers report beneficial effects, and early research suggests measurable changes in cognitive and emotional functioning.

 This raises a question: